 The story behind a recent photograph of the National Museum of African American History and Culture, by Rod A. Hill

-“The National Tree,” I thought, and so it was there I went.
-As I turned onto Constitution Ave. from 17th Street, it was clear this was not my goal, as the tree lights were off (Really?
-On Christmas morning?).
-As I continued on Constitution, the lights from inside the National Museum of African American History and Culture caught my eye.
-I wondered if this was the subject of beauty I was seeking.
+“The National Tree,” I thought, and so I headed there first.
+As I turned onto Constitution Ave. from 17th Street, I was quite disappointed to find the Christmas lights were off.
+In front of me to the right however, I noticed the light from the National Museum of African American History and Culture.
+The light was warm, gold and glowing against the backdrop of the black pre-dawn sky.

-As the dawn was breaking, the faint clouds above became more pronounced, radiating shades of red and pink colors I can only attribute to the ambient light reflecting from below blending with sunrise.
+By now the clouds above the museum were becoming more pronounced, reflecting street light as bright shades of red and pink.
 My heart began swelling with emotion the more I connected with what I was seeing and feeling.
-And I recalled my recent visit to the museum, and the dozens of emotions I experienced seemingly all at once as I walked through the history of the plight and accomplishments of my people.
+I recalled my recent visit to the museum, and the many emotions I experienced, seemingly all at once, as I walked through the history of the plight and accomplishments of my people.
 I also knew these colors weren’t going to last long, so I needed to decide on the best composition quickly.

-I believe it is in the brilliance of this Light that African Americans understand the importance of equality for all citizens.
-It is in this Spirit that we find the courage and strength to stand firm in our commitment to achieve true, lasting freedom and equality for all Americans.
+I believe it is in the brilliance of this Light that African Americans truly understand the importance of equality for all people.
+It is also in this Spirit that we find the courage and strength to stand firm in our commitment to achieve true, lasting freedom and equality for all Americans.
 For genuine greatness is not measured merely by the wealth and power of a nation’s few.
-It is, rather, measured by the wealth of solutions, discoveries, and achievements of all people in a free and equal society that empowers everyone with limitless opportunity.
+It is, rather, measured by the wealth of solutions, discoveries, and achievements of every person empowered with limitless opportunity in a free and equal society.